Underground Resistance: Conflict with Sony BMG

 In 1999, DJ Rolando released UR's most commercially successful EP, "The Knights of The Jaguar".
 Legal and conceptual ownership of the track became the subject of a battle between UR and Sony BMG, the details of which are contested.

 Sony claimed in subsequent statements that they first tried to contact UR to license the EP for release in Germany, recognizing the potential for a crossover hit.
 Receiving no response, they instead commissioned and released a trance cover version of the original, "tone-for-tone", which was released as a promo.
 For their part, UR denies that they ever received a request from Sony to license the track.

 Founding member "Mad" Mike denounced the release, arguing that it did not constitute a legitimate cover as it was intended to profit from rather than offer tribute to the group.
 When confronted, Sony justified its actions by stating they intended to credit Rolando as the composer of the work and grant him royalties on its sale.

 Although the group initially suggested they might pursue legal action, they instead conducted a direct action campaign against the label.
 "Mad" Mike described the strategy as a conceptual rejection of the justice system and its legitimacy.
 Fans were encouraged to boycott the release and contact record stores and the labels themselves with messages of protest.
 Some fans reported vandalizing or destroying copies in record stores.

 Due to the negative attention directed against the label, Sony voluntarily withdrew the release, citing a desire to avoid further damaging their relationship with the musical underground.
 The dispute ultimately contributed to the international popularity of the original UR release, which became seen as symbolic of the group's independence and anti-corporate stance.

 Rolando departed the collective in 2004.

+Underground Music Academy

+Recently, the Underground Music Academy (UMA) was launched in May 2023 by the DJ and producer Waajeed, a student and collaborator of Underground Resistance.
+The UMA Bandcamp page defines it as “a Detroit-based community music hub, which aims to build the future leaders of electronic music through its distinctive educational curriculum and mentorship model, rooted in Detroit’s Black electronic music legacy.”
+The academy offers lessons on DJing and music production, offering scholarships to increase accessibility for marginalized youth.